weibeld/heroku-buildpack-graphviz/NOTES.md

 This prints the list of packages (more precisely, their URLs) that `apt-get install graphviz` would install on this specific system.

-This list can then be used in the `bin/compile` script.
+This list can then be used in the `bin/compile` script for the corresponding Heroku stack.

-By installing precisely these packages, the effect should be the same as if one would have run `apt-get install graphviz`.
+By installing precisely this set of packages, as figured out by `apt-get`, the effect should be the same as running `apt-get install graphviz`.

 ## Testing